krigjo25/Databases/HospitalManagementSystem/Design/Patients.md

         Column                              Comment

 **Patient Information**
-*   unique ID                           To identify the patient custom start from 100
+*   unique ID \t                          To identify the patient custom start from 100
 *   Gender                              The gender max 5 characters
 *   age                                 The age of the patient
 *   ContactInfo                         Phone number, e-mail